-To start the program, we host a picnic by the Arkansas River.
+To start the program in the fall, we host a picnic by the Arkansas River.
 Although August might seem too hot for a picnic, we often get a great breeze off the river.
 Scholars and their families get to meet each other, USSP staff, and several faculty and administrators.
 The food is simple and filling!
 We have a great time.

 In addition, we host a pizza party for scholars and interested faculty the first Friday of the semester so that scholars can meet more people and see the study lounge that is available to them.
 There are tables for studying, computers, a small refrigerator, a microwave, and comfortable seating.